Availability: Monday, Tuesday evenings and Friday daytime, Marina District.

 Training & Experience

-In addition to Evolve Wellness Group, I also work with incarcerated youth at San Francisco Juvenile Hall.
-Previously, I have worked at La Ventana, New Dawn, and RainRock (Monte Nido) Eating Disorder Treatment Centers as an individual, group, and family clinician and with community based organizations and nonprofits in the San Francisco Bay Area in clinical and administrative roles.
+In addition to Evolve Wellness Group, I also work in Substance Use Disorder Services for the San Francisco Dept. of Public Health.
+Previously, I have worked at La Ventana, New Dawn, and RainRock (Monte Nido) Eating Disorder Treatment Centers as an individual, group, and family clinician and with community-based organizations and nonprofits in the San Francisco Bay Area in clinical and administrative roles.

 Read Cora’s blog posts here.